byterubpay/byterub-site/_posts/2017-09-02-logs-for-the-Community-meeting-held-on-2017-09-02.md

 **\<sgp>** 2.
 Community highlights
 **\<sgp>** I’m going to take a few minutes to show the enormous growth of the ByteRub community since the last community meeting.
 If you are new here, welcome!
 **\<sgp>** The /r/ByteRub subreddit traffic nearly doubled from 817k pageviews in July to 1.553m pageviews in August.
 On a single day in August, over 700 people subscribed.
 See some charts by violentlypeaceful here: https://imgur.com/a/umPvj
-**\<sgp>** I would like to add here as a reminder that several other ByteRub communities are available, including /r/xmrtrader for price discussion, /r/ByteRubMining for mining, /r/ByteRubMarket for buying/selling, /r/ByteRubCommunity (which I hope you know about :p), and /r/kovri for Kovri (the next step in extra privacy)
+**\<sgp>** I would like to add here as a reminder that several other ByteRub communities are available, including /r/btrtrader for price discussion, /r/ByteRubMining for mining, /r/ByteRubMarket for buying/selling, /r/ByteRubCommunity (which I hope you know about :p), and /r/kovri for Kovri (the next step in extra privacy)
 **\<serhack>** Wow impressive
 **\<sgp>** Now, time to talk about some contributions by ByteRub community members that went above and beyond!
 So much happened that I worry I missed some things, but here are a few that I noticed.
 **\<sn0wmonster>** (I also have independent proof of the subs increase as i tracked this thread for 2 days and 900+ users subscribed: https://www.reddit.com/r/ByteRub/comments/6v4f70/celebrating_20000_subscribers_lambo_giveaway/)
 **\<sgp>** Cool!
-**\<sgp>** /u/lafudoci wrote a post today about how they built: https://xmr-tw.org/.
+**\<sgp>** /u/lafudoci wrote a post today about how they built: https://btr-tw.org/.
 Their translations to Chinese (Taiwan) have really built a strong foundation of knowledge. https://www.reddit.com/r/ByteRubCommunity/comments/6xk7ao/my_experiences_in_promoting_byterub_and_some/
 **\<sgp>** A community member who later deleted their account posted this defense of privacy that quickly became one of the top posts of the ByteRub subreddit.
 It was linked in several other communities and is well worth the read: https://www.reddit.com/r/ByteRub/comments/6uldp2/byterub_privacy_is_not_a_crime_or_something_to/
 **\<sgp>** I added cryptocurrencies, including ByteRub, to the /r/privacy subreddit wiki.
 You can view it here and let me know your thoughts: https://np.reddit.com/r/privacy/wiki/cryptocurrency
-**\<sgp>** MONERO NOW HAS AN ANDROID MOBILE WALLET!
-You will need to connect it to a remote node https://github.com/m2049r/xmrwallet/releases
+**\<sgp>** BYTERUB NOW HAS AN ANDROID MOBILE WALLET!
+You will need to connect it to a remote node https://github.com/m2049r/btrwallet/releases
 **\<sgp>** VUALIFI launched, which allows anyone to make payment from ByteRub to most cryptocurrencies other than Bitcoin.
-This service compliments XMR.TO, https://vuali.fi/.
+This service compliments BTR.TO, https://vuali.fi/.
 They also have tor and I2P addresses available: https://www.reddit.com/r/ByteRub/comments/6wh131/announcing_vualifi_anonymous_payments_for/
 **\<sgp>** /u/ByteRuboby\_Doo started a weekly ByteRub newsletter at http://www.byterub-observer.com/.
 The second issue has now been published.
 **\<sgp>** And finally, rehrar and sky redesigned the ByteRub subreddit, with more wiki goodness to come!
 **\<sgp>** I am sure that I have forgotten something.
 If you have an example of a community member going above and beyond, please let us know now!